jhucsf/spring2020/assign/assign02.md

 Note that the **.S** file extension means "preprocessed assembly", so you can use C-style comments in your assembly code.
 You can also use `#define` to define named constants, just as you would in a C program.

-To assemble and link the assembly language program, run the command <code class="cmd">make asmPostfixCalc</code>.
+To assemble and link the assembly language program, run the command `make asmPostfixCalc`.
 Run it exactly the same way as the C version, e.g.

-> <code class="cmd">./asmPostfixCalc '1 2 +'</code>
+> `./asmPostfixCalc '1 2 +'`

 ### Writing assembly code